lucaswkuipers/SafeTypes/README.md

 ![SafeTypesBanner](https://github.com/lucaswkuipers/SafeTypes/assets/59176579/498580bd-8a5a-46d6-ac08-d7b957742d46)

-By ensuring conditions such as non-emptiness or value range at compile time, SafeTypes allows developers to write more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through types.
+By ensuring conditions at compile time, SafeTypes allows developers to write safer, more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through its constrained types.

 ## Features